tessel/this-week-in-tessel/Rails-Girls-Summer-Of-Code-2017.md

 Hey all,

-It has been a long long ride since February and it's finally July!
+It has been a long long ride since February (when we had to write our applications for RGSoC 2017) and it's finally July!
 This is when we start our Rails Girls Summer of Code (RGSoC) 2017 program, by working and contributing for Tessel.
 Having seen Tessel as a project in the RGSoC project list of 2017, we were eager to take it up at once since, we felt that through this project we would be able to discover both the horizons - Hardware and Software.